hnishio/cellssm/README.md

 #### Bayesian inference of the state-space model (common model)

+In this model, we assumed an imaginary chloroplast which had a distance from the microbeam of zero, and dynamics referred to as the “common dynamics” for each cell.
+The state-space representation of the common dynamics is similar to that of the “individual model” explained in the previous section.
+We then assumed that the real dynamics of all chloroplasts followed the common dynamics after the start time estimated for each chloroplast by the “individual model”.

 ``` r
 # Load data of chloroplast movements
 data("cell1", "cell2", "cell3", "cell4", "chloroplast_mvtime")